cjdbarlow/Part-One/inhalational-anaesthetic-agents.md

 * Lower MAC requirement
 * Lower albumin

-###Alteration to Pharmacokinetics with special means of administration
+###Alteration to Pharmacokinetics with Special Methods of Administration
 In **target-controlled anaesthesia**, FGF and agent F<sub>I</sub> are controlled by the machine to reach the target F<sub>A</sub> rapidly at low concentrations.
 This causes:
 * An initial over-pressure of F<sub>I</sub>, in order to fill the FRC and reach the desired F<sub>A</sub>
 * A more rapid induction, as the target F<sub>a</sub> is reached more rapidly